 If you decide to add Sunflowers to your garden, there are a few things you will want to keep in mind.

 First of all, they are called sunflowers for a reason.
 They need sun.
 Make sure that the location you choose for your Sunflowers gets full sun.

 Second, you do not need to worry about soil too much.
-They are not picky about the conditions of the soil, but they are plants.
+They are not picky about the soil conditions, but they are plants.
 They will do better in better soil.

-Native to the south-west of the United States, around the New Mexico area.
+This species is native to the southwest of the United States, around the New Mexico area.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin